adfinis/vault-raft-backup-agent/README.md

 A suggested solution: The Vault Agent and the snapshot cronjob can be deployed on a remote backup server or on the Vault instances itself.

+## Prerequisites

+The automation code (Ansible playbook and Terraform) does not automatically [install the Vault binary](https://learn.hashicorp.com/tutorials/vault/getting-started-install).

 ## Vault Policy

 Policy for the snapshot agent: